 A code review can still be useful for sharing knowledge.
 But by now, you should not find any maintainability or defects frequently enough to warrant another code review.
 If this is the case, then without pair programming, you probably also experience this large number of rework after code is initially written.
 There are deeper problems within the team that people cannot complete work on their own.

 Pair programming greatly speeds ups the testing phase.
 You can easily do TDD with one writing the tests and the other implementing the code for it.
-While the other is coding, the other is looking for additional tests that the engineers should implement.
+While one is coding, the other is looking for additional tests that the engineers should implement.

 While pairing, false assumptions are spotted more often.
 As you are explaining the code or writing a test, your partner can have a different understanding.
 You can easily discuss this and find the truth.
 The difference in these understandings is where false assumptions hide.
 These are not always found during asynchronous code review.